alessandropec/ML_breast_cancer/README.md

 ## Script usage

-Clone the repository install dependencies and run the following command for the full results.
+Clone the repository, install dependencies, and run the following command for the full results.
 ```
 python main.py --data_dir=[path of dataset (./data/breast-cancer-wisconsin.data)]
 ```